enwi/dartzmq/README.md

 });
 ```

-> NOTE: There're only ASYNC methods above to use.
-If you're trying to use req/rep pattern, consider using `SocketType.dealer` instead.
-Therefore you need to add an empty ZFrame at the beginning of your ZMessage as identification.
+> NOTE: If you're trying to use req/rep pattern, consider using either a `ZSyncSocket` and call `socket.recv()` or a `ZSocket` of type `SocketType.dealer` instead.
+> For the latter you need to add an empty ZFrame at the beginning of your ZMessage as identification.

 Receive socket events
 ```dart
 final MonitoredZSocket socket = context.createMonitoredSocket(SocketType.req);